selesnow/rgoogleads/README.md

 * [Obtain Your Developer Token](https://developers.google.com/google-ads/api/docs/first-call/dev-token)
 * [Configure a Google API Console Project for the Google Ads API](https://developers.google.com/google-ads/api/docs/first-call/oauth-cloud-project)

+## Package chage log, news and updates
+You can follow the package updates at the [link](https://github.com/selesnow/rgoogleads/blob/master/NEWS.md)

+## Bug report and support
+If you encounter an error in the package, or you have suggestions for improving its functionality, you can create a problem using the [link](https://github.com/selesnow/rgoogleads/issues).

 ### Author
 Alexey Seleznev, Head of analytics dept. at [Netpeak](https://netpeak.net)